reclursive/game-of-life/README.md

 # Conway's Game of Life
-Installations: Bootstrap, React Icons and styled components
+dependencies: Bootstrap, React Icons and styled components

 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
-It is Turing complete and can simulate a universal constructor or any other Turing machine.
+It is Turing complete and can simulate a universal constructor or any other Turing machine

 In computability theory, a system of data-manipulation rules (such as a model of computation, a computer's instruction set, a programming language, or a cellular automaton) is said to be Turing-complete or computationally universal if it can be used to simulate any **Turing machine**